ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/mill-race-bridge-barn.md

 First, some background on the grist mill/Dalebrook property itself, beginning with the deed history during the relevant time period that will be discussed.

-{{% autotable "/static/data/deeds.csv" "mills-home-deeds" "book,book-num-i,page-num-i,document-date-d-nw,recorded-date-d-nw,grantor,grantee,amount" "Deeds for 487 Brooktondale Road, \"Dalebrook\", Tompkins County Clerk, Ithaca NY." "property" "=" "Dalebrook" /%}}
+{{% autotable "/static/data/deeds.csv" "mills-home-deeds" "book,book-num-i,page-num-i,document-date-d-nw,recorded-date-d-nw,grantor,grantee,amount" "Summary of Deeds for 487 Brooktondale Road, \"Dalebrook\", Tompkins County Clerk, Ithaca NY." "property" "=" "Dalebrook" /%}}

 {{% fig "mills-home/1959-12-19-The-Ithaca-Journal-Ithaca-NY-p12" "800" /%}}